warutntp/nextjs-amaze/README.md

     $ cd nextjs-amazona
    ```

-2. Create .env.local File
+2. Create Env File

-   - duplicate env.example and rename it to .env.local
+   - duplicate .example-env and rename it to .env.local

 3. Setup MongoDB